A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Introduction

-In the second part of the article, we succeed to show local well-posedness for the Cauchy problem to the reduced system.
+In the second part of the article, we succeed to show local well-posedness for the Cauchy problem for the reduced system.
 Notably, we can identify a whole family of entropy/entropy-flux pairs for the reduced system.
 We also find a strictly convex entropy such that the reduced system belongs to the class of Friedrichs-symmetrizable systems.
-This becomes possible because we find explicit Riemann invariants for positive bulk concentration gradients.
-A similar approach for a ($2\times 2$)-triangular system of conservation laws was utilized by Andreianov et. al. \cite{andreianov2015attainable}.
+This becomes possible because we were able to identify a novel set of Riemann invariants, which forms a coordinate system for the hyperbolic system.
+A similar approach for a ($2\times 2$)-triangular system of conservation laws was utilized by Andreianov et al.~\cite{andreianov2015attainable}.
+Of course, two-layer thin film models cover more physics than the one-layer versions, but the rich mathematical structure of the reduced system is what makes this paper more interesting.
+Such hyperbolic systems with a class of entropies and a coordinate system are referred as a rich class of hyperbolic systems as pointed out by Serre \cite{MR1087091}.
+We refer the interested reader to the classical paper by Conlon and Liu \cite{conlon1981admissibility} for more details on Riemann invariants as a coordinate system.
+Finding such a new instance of a non-linear hyperbolic system with three or more equations is interesting from the point of view of the theory of hyperbolic systems.
+We note that hyperbolic systems with Riemann invariants as a coordinate system can admit global well-posedness even for weak solutions and the construction of accurate and high-order numerical solvers, see e.g. \cite{barthwal2025generalized, serre1999systems, MR4732267}.

-Moreover, the findings on the Riemann invariants enable us to provide all rarefaction-wave curves and Rankine-Hugoniot loci.
-Thus, we can determine the exact solutions to the Riemann problem for the reduced hyperbolic system \eqref{eq: Main_system}.
+The findings on the Riemann invariants enable us to provide all rarefaction-wave curves and Rankine-Hugoniot loci.
+Thus, we can determine the exact solutions to the Riemann problem for the reduced hyperbolic system \eqref{eq: Main_system} by solving a set of nonlinear algebraic equations in the state space.
 In this way, we are automatically led to a finite volume scheme with Godunov flux.
-The scheme is validated and some numerical simulations are shown.
+The scheme is validated, and some numerical simulations are shown.
+We compare our results with a Riemann solver free Lax-Friedrichs scheme, which has been established as a prototype stable and convergent scheme for many one-dimensional hyperbolic systems.
+Comparison with the Lax-Friedrichs scheme validates the accuracy and robustness of the constructed Riemann solver.